igd-geo/schwarzwald/README.md

 ### Transforming the points into EPSG:4978 (the world coordinate system used by 3D Tiles)

-If you call the Pointcloud Tiler without any further options, point positions are written as-is, that is in the same coordinate system as they were in the input files.
+By default, Schwarzwald writes point positions in the same coordinate system as they were in the input files.
 If you want to convert the positions into EPSG:4978 (the world coordinate system of 3D Tiles and Cesium), you have to specify the spatial reference system of your input files in [proj format](https://en.wikipedia.org/wiki/PROJ) like so:

 ```
-PointcloudTiler --tiler -i /path/to/your/LAS/files -o /output/path/for/3D/tiles --output-format 3DTILES --source-projection "+proj=utm +zone=32 +ellps=WGS84 +datum=WGS84 +units=m +no_defs"
+Schwarzwald --tiler -i /path/to/your/LAS/files -o /output/path/for/3D/tiles --output-format 3DTILES --source-projection "+proj=utm +zone=32 +ellps=WGS84 +datum=WGS84 +units=m +no_defs"
 ```

 This example uses the proj string for the UTM32N spatial reference system.

 ## License

+Licensed under the Apache License, Version 2.0.
-Based on the source code of PotreeConverter v1.7 by Markus Schütz, licensed under BSD 2-Clause.
+Loosely based on the source code of PotreeConverter v1.7 by Markus Schütz, licensed under BSD 2-Clause.
 Source code available at https://github.com/potree/PotreeConverter